Chesapeake and Ohio Canal National Historical Park: Floods of 1996

-The winter and summer of 1996 saw two separate floods.
-Following a blizzard in January, heavy rains washed away the snow and caused extreme flooding and run-off.
-This major winter flood swept across 80 to 90 percent of the canal and towpath, causing high waters, along with the adjacent Potomac River.
-Erosion due to the floods lead to heavy damages to the towpath and much of the infrastructure of the canal and park.
-Following the winter flood, there was an overwhelming need for volunteers in response to the damages caused.
-Unfortunately, in September, Hurricane Fran caused even more damage to the canal in multiple parts, requiring workers and volunteers to restore and reconstruct the towpath and re-water the canal, several major projects that would take a large amount of time and money to complete.
+1996 saw two floods.
+After a blizzard in January, heavy rains washed away the snow and caused extreme flooding and run-off.
+The flood swept across 80 to 90 percent of the canal and towpath, damaging them and other park infrastructure.
+Volunteers helped repair the damage.

+In September, Hurricane Fran caused more damage to the canal.
+Restoring the towpath and re-watering required much time, money, and volunteer effort.